g0rbe/CEH/16_Hacking_Wireless_Networks.md

 - Turn off visibility / turn off Bluetooth if not used
 - Use strong PIN
 - Use encryption
-- Don't accept unknow requests
+- Don't accept unknown requests